itsjesushx/TownOfSushi/README.md

 3. Team Impostor wins by sabotage
 4. Team Crew wins by tasks (also possible if the whole Crew is dead)
 5. Lovers among the last three players win
-6. Any Neutral Killer wins by outnumbering (When the Neutral Killer contains an equal or greater amount of players than the Crew and there are 0 Impostors left and no the same Neutral Killer contains no Lover)
+6. Any Neutral Killer wins by outnumbering (When the Neutral Killer contains an equal or greater amount of players than the Crew and there are 0 Impostors left, and no other Neutral killers are alive and the same Neutral Killer contains no Lover)
-7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players are Neutral Killers and team Impostors contains no Lover)
+7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 Neutral Killers and team Impostors contains no Lover)
 8. Team Crew wins by outnumbering (When there is no player is a Neutral Killer and the team Impostors left)

 **NOTE:**